Creatine is the most popular, and safest, supplement for improving both performance in the gym and increasing quality of life.

 A similar study showed that creatine reduced fatigue during sleep deprivation (51).

-Creatine can cause temporary IBS like symptoms.
-While being generally safe, a few side effects pop up from time to time including upset stomach, abdominal pain, diarrhea, and weight gain (55).
+1. Creatine can cause temporary IBS (Irritable Bowel Syndrome) like symptoms.
+While being generally safe, a few side effects pop up from time to time including upset stomach, abdominal pain, diarrhea, and weight gain (56).

 After about 2 weeks, the water retention usually disappears, and any left overweight is almost always extra muscle mass.